Hamish Wallace

+He is author of four books and over 250 peer reviewed publications.

 Life

 Hamish Wallace was born in Edinburgh to William Wallace and Joan née Beith Wallace.
 Wallace attended firstly Gillsland Park School until the age of 11, followed by Oundle School in Northamptonshire, later graduating from St George's, University of London, University of London, in 1980.
 Wallace undertook his clinical training in paediatric oncology at Great Ormond Street Hospital, the University of Birmingham Medical School and the Royal Hospital for Sick Children, Edinburgh.
 Wallace was awarded a Leukaemia Research Fund Research Fellowship with his consultant being Stephen Shalet at the University of Manchester and the Royal Manchester Children's Hospital, in the late 1980s.
 It was during this period, that he developed an interest in the late endocrine effects of the treatment of childhood cancer.

 In 2004, Hamish married Elizabeth Wotherspoon.
 They have three children, and currently reside in North Berwick.
-Wallace has three children.
-Callum (24 October 1982, Kirsty (01, March 1984) and Duncan (6 June 1986).

-Papers

-Wallace has published many papers regarding cancer and fertility treatment.
-Here is a selection of some his most important ones.